Reported crash involving truck closes Whangārei road

 A police cordon is currently in place in Abbey Caves, Whangārei, after a reported crash involving a truck.

-Details are still emerging, however, Hato Hone St John was called to Abbey Caves Rd at 12.48pm after receiving an intial report of a motor vehicle crash involving a truck.
+Details are still emerging, however, Hato Hone St John was called to Abbey Caves Rd at 12.48pm after receiving an initial report of a motor vehicle crash involving a truck.

 Two ambulances and a rapid response vehicle were sent to the scene.
 Firefighters from Whangārei also responded and are currently on site assisting police.